-There is a hotline available 8am - 8pm 7 days a week.
+Please send an email with questions or concerns.
 When in doubt; Pump and feed your baby.
 If breast milk is not available, then choose a formula and feed your baby.
 If you have signs of an infection, headaches unrelieved with Tylenol or Ibuprofen, please call your doctor.

 For more tips click here.

 Do I need to bring my partner to the breast feeding classes?

 We highly recommend you bring your partner / support person with you to the appointment as we will be teaching them how to help you with breastfeeding.